 - Official guidance: gov.uk – dealing with the estate

 For related government notifications, see our guide to Tell Us Once – the single-step service that also notifies DWP, DVLA, and your local council.
-For council tax specifically – exemptions, discounts, and how to notify your local council about the estate – see our guide to notifying your council when someone dies.
-For the full probate picture, including when you need it and how long it takes, see how long does probate take.
-For NHS and GP notification – including the MCCD, NHS app, and organ donor register – see our guide to notifying your GP and NHS services.
+For council tax specifically, see notifying your council when someone dies.
+For the full inheritance tax picture, see our inheritance tax guide, and for the wider process see how long does probate take.
+If a surviving partner may be eligible for support, see Bereavement Support Payment.